-In expressing our Catholic identity, the College The wide range of recreational, artistic opportunities for students provides participate in Masses, Liturgies and Reflection College encourages students to express Days.
-Charity fundraising events are supported individual creative talents and be active each year, with students encouraged to engage members of their College and local with the global community.
+In expressing our Catholic identity, the College provides opportunities for students to participate in Masses, Liturgies and Reflection Days.
+Charity fundraising events are supported each year, with students encouraged to engage with the global community.

 Student leaders are developed through our Student Forum and participation in many activities including student led committees and extended pastoral care sessions.